-In 1988, the country adopted the minimum wage system, which was designed to protect workers’ rights and interests.
-There has been a gradual increase in the statutory minimum wage, and the hourly minimum wage for 2018 was set at KRW 7,530.
-The country has also enacted the Equal Employment Opportunity Act, which prohibits employers’ gender discrimination in hiring, and the obligatory employment system for the disabled, which requires companies to hire workers with disabilities above a certain rate.
+In 1988, the country adopted the minimum wage system, whose purpose is to protect the rights and interests of workers.
+There has been a gradual increase in the statutory minimum wage, and the hourly minimum wage for 2020 was set at KRW 8,590.
+Other relevant acts have been enforced, such as the Equal Employment Opportunity and Work-Family Balance Assistance Act, which realizes equal employment for both genders by guaranteeing equal opportunities and treatment in employment between men and women, in addition to the mandatory employment quota for people with disabilities, which requires companies to hire workers with disabilities above a certain rate.

-As of the end of 2016, 50.76 million people or 94.1% of the entire population enjoyed the benefits provided under the state-run health insurance system.
-The country’s medical insurance system, which provides a high-quality medical service for reasonable service fees, has been appraised as an exemplary case by other countries.
+As of the end of 2018, 51 million people or 98.6% of the entire population enjoyed the benefits provided under the state-run national health insurance system.
+The Korean national health-care system, which provides a high-quality medical service for reasonable service fees, has been appraised as an exemplary case by other countries.

-Workers subscribe to Employment Insurance.
-When a subscribed worker is dismissed, he/she is entitled to half of his/her wage for a given period of time and to job transfer training.
-Workers also subscribe to retirement pension and national pension plans.
+Workers are covered by employment insurance.
+When an insured worker is dismissed voluntarily, he/she is entitled to half of his/her wage for a given period and to job transfer training.
+Workers are also subject to retirement pension and national pension plans.

-In addition, workers are entitled to take childcare leave with a year’s partial pay.
-Pregnant employees are eligible for 90 days’ maternity leave before and after giving birth.
-Male employees are also allowed to request parental and childcare leave in relation to their wife’s delivery and childrearing.
-Since 2013, the government has provided childcare allowances for all children ages up to five years.
+In addition, workers are entitled to take partially paid parental leave for one year.
+Pregnant employees are eligible for 90 days of maternity leave before and after giving birth.
+Male employees are also allowed to request paternity and child care leave in relation to their child’s birth and child rearing.

 Elementary students are provided with the Dolbom (care) class service.
 The whole-day care program is to be expanded to all elementary school grades.

-With the increase in the number of senior citizens, welfare for the elderly has emerged as an important social issue.
-To address this, the country adopted long-term care insurance for the elderly and the basic old age pension system.
+With an increasing number of senior citizens, welfare for the elderly has emerged as an important social issue.
+To address this, the country adopted a national long-term care insurance system for the elderly and a basic old-age pension system.

-In 2001, South Korea became the first country to launch a Ministry of Gender Equality; its name was later changed to the Ministry of Gender Equality and Family.
+In 2001, the Ministry of Gender Equality was established, and its name was later changed to the Ministry of Gender Equality and Family.
 It also covers policies for teenagers and multicultural families.
 In 2013, Park Geun-hye became the first woman President in South Korea’s 65-year history.